 ©iStock.com/NajaShots

 As the largest venomous snake in Tennessee, the timber rattlesnake is pretty easy to identify.
-Not only is this snake the larger of the two types of rattlesnakes in the state, but it can be found all across Tennessee.
+This snake is the larger of the two types of rattlesnakes and can be found all across Tennessee.
 Timber rattlesnakes are most common on south-facing hillsides or rocky outcroppings near mature and densely wooded forests.
 They often bask in the sun on rocky bluffs or ledges in these areas.
 However, they also frequent cane thickets, rural habitats, mountains, swamps, and wooded stream corridors throughout the summer.

 Appearance

 Timber rattlesnakes are large and have heavy, thick bodies that grow between 36-60 inches long.
 The ones you’ll see in Tennessee are usually gray, but occasionally they may be dark brown, black, brown, pink, tan, or yellow as well.
-Timber rattlesnakes have black chevron or zig-zag-shaped crossbands running down their backs that end in a distinctly black tail, just before their iconic keratin rattle.
-Most timber rattlesnakes in Tennessee will also have a rust-colored stripe running down the middle of their spines as well.
+They have black zig-zag-shaped crossbands down their backs and a distinctly black tail, just before their iconic keratin rattle.
+Most timber rattlesnakes in Tennessee also have a rust-colored stripe down the middle of their spines as well.

 Timber rattlesnakes are pit vipers, so their heads are broad and triangular-shaped to accommodate their large venom glands.
-They have vertical pupils almost like cat eyes, and heat-sensing “pits” between their eyes and nostrils that help them to detect prey as well as predators.
-Their heads may vary in color, from yellow to light tan or gray, with a dark stripe running from each eye to the back of the jaw.
+They have vertical pupils almost like cat eyes.
+Heat-sensing “pits” sit between their eyes and nostrils, helping them to detect prey as well as predators.
+Their heads vary in color, from yellow to light tan or gray, with a dark stripe from each eye to the jaw.
 Their bellies are light gray or tan and are usually sprinkled with darker colored speckles.

 Behavior